iVideoGameBoss/ComfyUI-LatentSync-Node/README.md

 *   **High-Resolution Brilliance:**  Experience jaw-dropping, high-resolution lip-sync results that will elevate your projects to a new level.
 *   **Unleash Your Inner Director:**  Craft scenarios where any character can deliver your dialogue with lifelike precision.
 *   **Voice Your Vision:** Use your own voice for personalized narratives, or explore the endless possibilities of voice cloning with [F4-TTS](https://github.com/SWivid/F5-TTS).
 We highly recommend using [Pinokio](https://pinokio.computer/) to set up F5-TTS with ease.

-## Inspired by Innovation:

-`ComfyUI-LatentSync-Node` builds upon the groundwork laid by  [ComfyUI-LatentSyncWrapper](https://github.com/ShmuelRonen/ComfyUI-LatentSyncWrapper), itself a brilliant implementation of the groundbreaking [LatentSync](https://github.com/bytedance/LatentSync) code, adapted for the world of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) on Windows.
-We've taken that inspiration and pushed it further to give you the power you crave with high resolution output.

 ## Why Choose ComfyUI-LatentSync-Node?